-The Nonprofit Clinic is an interdisciplinary clinic that brings students within the School of Law, the School of Planning, Public Policy, and Management, and the Conflict and Dispute Resolution Program together at the law school to serve the Oregon nonprofit community.
-Students conduct an organizational assessment of several nonprofit organizations, draft an assessment report, and present their findings and recommendations to their organizational clients.
+The Nonprofit Clinic is an interdisciplinary clinic that brings students within the School of Law, the School of Planning, Public Policy, and Management, the Lundquist College of Business and the Conflict and Dispute Resolution Program together at the law school to serve the Oregon nonprofit community.
+Students conduct a governance assessment of several nonprofit organizations, draft an assessment report, and present their findings and recommendations to their organizational clients.
 Students work in highly supported interdisciplinary teams and have an opportunity to conduct interviews, review documents, hone their writing, plan and facilitate meetings and learn about organizational functioning and dynamics.

 Consider this: Over 33% of all Oregonians volunteer, one of the highest rates of volunteerism in the U.S.